Last updated on 2017-04-25

 A long-lost Mite has turned up in Alaska.
 N482M, s/n 236 has been hanging in pieces from hangar rafters in Wasilla, AK for over 30 years.
 Paul Carattini, a teacher at Nenana City School in Nenana, AK located the Mite and is planning to purchase and restore it as part of the School's aviation program.
 The previous owner, Tim Veenstra, has done a good job of preserving the Mite, so it looks like a doable project.

-While trying to see if the Mite will fit in a school bus for the trip to Nenana (260 miles), Paul sent us some preliminary photos.
+While trying to see if the Mite will fit in a school bus for transport to Nenana (260 miles), Paul sent us some preliminary photos.
 We hope to have more information for you soon.

 Boyd Maddox, N352A continues to work on his Naked Mite project.
 He has managed to find an engine which is actually just an assemblage of parts.
 Looks good, though.

-Our thanks to Keith Wilson for permission to post and Przegląd Lotniczy for kindly providing the PDF with the article and photos.
+Our thanks to Keith for permission to post the photos and Przegląd Lotniczy for kindly providing the PDF of the article and photos.

 We are pleased to tell you that Woody Gillespie, N383A is organizing another Mite fly-in at Heber Springs, Arkansas (KHBZ) for the last weekend of April.
 At this point he is expecting that five Mites will show up, as well as an IA who will be there to answer questions.